Happy Days: Books

 A series of novels based on characters and dialog of the series was written by William Johnston and published by Tempo Books in the 1970s.

 Comic books

-Western Publishing published a Happy Days comic book series in 1979 under their Gold Key Comics brand and Whitman Comics brand.
+Western Publishing published a Happy Days comic book series from March 1979 to February 1980 under their Gold Key Comics and Whitman Comics brands.

 Animation

-There are two animated series, both produced by Hanna-Barbera Productions in association with Paramount Television (now known as CBS Television Distribution).
+There are two animated series, both produced by Hanna-Barbera Productions in association with Paramount Television (now known as CBS Media Ventures).
 The Fonz and the Happy Days Gang ran from 1980 to 1982.
 There are also animated spin-offs of Laverne & Shirley (Laverne & Shirley in the Army) and Mork & Mindy (centering on a young Mork and Mindy in high school).
 The following season, they were connected together as Mork & Mindy/Laverne & Shirley/Fonz Hour (1982).

 Musicals

 In the late 1990s, a touring arena show called Happy Days: The Arena Spectacular toured Australia's major cities.
 The story featured a property developer, and former girlfriend of Fonzie's, called Miss Frost (Rebecca Gibney), wanting to buy the diner and redevelop it.
 It starred Craig McLachlan as Fonzie, Max Gillies and Wendy Hughes as Mr. and Mrs. Cunningham, Doug Parkinson as Al, and Jo Beth Taylor as Richie's love interest Laura.
 Tom Bosley presented an introduction before each performance live on stage, and pop group Human Nature played a 1950s-style rock group.

 Another stage show, Happy Days: A New Musical, began touring in 2008.